 Preheat oven to 200F.

-In a Dutch oven (or covered casserole dish), heat half the oil; cook beef until browned.
-We like a high heat here.
+In a Dutch oven (or covered casserole dish), heat half the oil on medium-to-high heat (hear the sizzle).
+Cook beef until browned on all sides, to seal in juices.
 Transfer to a plate.

 Add remaining stock, tomatoes; 1/2 TBS Moroccan paste, stir to combine.
 Return beef to pot and cover.
 Place pot in oven.

 After 2 hours, turn over beef and increase temperature to 250F.
-Cook for 2 hours, covered.
+Cook for another 2 hours, covered.

 Meat should be fork tender.
 Cook for another 30 minutes if necessary.